 Although Citrus is a subtropical genus, northern gardeners can grow lemons, oranges, and other citrus trees in containers to enjoy fresh fruit.
 Standard-size orange and grapefruit trees can grow 18 to 22 feet tall, whereas dwarf varieties only grow 8 to 12 feet tall.
 Most citrus varieties are self-fertile, so only one tree is necessary.
-Fruit bearing begins at three to six weeks.
+On average, fruit bearing begins when the trees are between 3 and 6 years old; however, exact timing will depend on the type of citrus (lemons, oranges, grapefruit, etc.), the cultivar, your climate, the health of the plant and its care, and other factors.
 Flowering is not seasonal, but occurs during warm weather and regular rainfall.
 Flowers and fruits may coincide.

 - Citrus trees should be planted in a sunny and wind-protected area.

 - In the citrus belt, trees can be planted at any time, however, spring is the best time for container grown plants.

 - Standard-size trees should be spaced 12 to 25 feet apart and dwarf trees should be set 6 to 10 feet apart.
 The exact distance depends on the variety.
 The bigger the fruit, the farther the distance.

 - If the soil is not well-drained, plant the trees on a slight mound to prevent waterlogging.